MichaelCade/90DaysOfDevOps/Days/day15.md

 ---
 ## Linux Commands for DevOps (Actually everyone)

-I mentioned it [yesterday](day14.md) that we are going to be spending a lot of time in the terminal with some commands to get stuff done.
+I mentioned [yesterday](day14.md) that we are going to be spending a lot of time in the terminal with some commands to get stuff done.

 I also mentioned that with our vagrant provisioned VM we can use `vagrant ssh` and gain access to our box.
 You will need to be in the same directory as we provisioned it from.

-For SSH you won't need the username and password, you will only need that if you decide to login to the Virtual Box console.
+For SSH you won't need the username and password, you will only need that if you decide to log in to the Virtual Box console.

 This is where we want to be as per below: